 We filter other people’s experiences through our own.
 We see our joys and our struggles in them.
 It makes us feel better about our sad, pathetic lives that aren’t even as nearly as exciting as we make them out to be on Facebook.
 Whatever we’re going through – especially if it’s tough – we feel much better when we share it with others.
 We feel good when we connect with other people.
 We’re hard-wired that way.

 When a song resonates with you deeply, it’s not because you like its groove, its flashy lyrics or that sick guitar solo in the bridge.
 It’s because you see your own life in it.
 You’ve been there in your own way and the song resonates with you.
 You’re drawn to ‘I Will Always Love You’ because you know how shitty breakups and unrequited love can feel.
-You’re drawn to ‘Imagine’ because you agree that the world can be a pretty fucked up place sometimes.
+You’re drawn to ‘Imagine’ because you agree that the world can be a pretty messed up place sometimes.
 You’re drawn to ‘The Real Slim Shady’ because sometimes you also want to stick your middle fingers up at everyone and be the authentic asshole you are deep inside.

 Each of these songs tells a story.
 They’re about people.
 They’re about specific situations.
 They’re about specific backstories and circumstances.
 The people singing them feel compelled to express something because of all of these things.
 Sometimes we get a glance at the backstory in the song – Eminem’s pretty good at telling us how he feels about a lot of things – but sometimes we don’t – we have to watch The Bodyguard to know more about who Whitney might be singing to.